Description

 Using this definition on our asset we see for example:

-• Looking at the annual performance (CAGR) of 17.4% in the last 5 years of VanEck Vectors Steel ETF, we see it is relatively higher, thus better in comparison to the benchmark SPY (14.7%)
+• The annual return (CAGR) over 5 years of VanEck Vectors Steel ETF is 14.8%, which is higher, thus better compared to the benchmark SPY (14.6%) in the same period.

 Volatility:

-• Looking at the 30 days standard deviation of 34.3% in the last 5 years of VanEck Vectors Steel ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (20.9%)
+• Looking at the 30 days standard deviation of 34.5% in the last 5 years of VanEck Vectors Steel ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (21%)

 DownVol: